-In Summer 2014 in Syria freelance journalists James Foley and Steven Sotloff were murdered by the so-called Islamic State.
+In Syria in the summer of 2014 freelance journalists James Foley and Steven Sotloff were murdered by the so-called Islamic State.
 In response, an unprecedented coalition of major news companies and journalism organisations gathered to endorse worldwide freelance protection standards, that became known as the Freelance Journalist Safety Principles(NYC-12th February 2015).

 The Principles are a comprehensive set of practices aimed at embedding a culture of safety throughout international news organisations and the freelancers who work with them.
-FFR was included in the core group that drafted the Principles and as such they form an integral part of our ongoing work championing the safety and protection of freelance journalists.
+FFR was one of the core group of organisations that drafted the Principles and they form an integral part of our work championing the safety and protection of freelance journalists.

-FFR plays a vital role in ensuring the changing landscape of news-gathering is one where freelancers are valued and their welfare is paramount.
-Our job now is to ensure our members have access to the resources they need to meet the standards set by the Principles and to ensure signatories are living up to their commitment.
+FFR continues to play a vital role in ensuring the changing landscape of news-gathering is one where freelancers are valued and their welfare is paramount.
+Our job is to ensure our members have access to the resources they need to meet the standards set by the Principles and to ensure signatories are living up to their commitment.
 FFR sits on the board and works closely with the ACOS Alliance, a collaborative platform that was established to promote adherence to the Principles.

 To date, the Principles have been endorsed by over 90 organisations, including major US television networks, wire services, global and national NGOs, and journalist representatives.
 To view the ever growing list, click here.